CatherineKu/Image-Recommendation-for-Wikipedia-Articles/README.md

 - **5,000+** featured Wikipedia articles
 - **30,000+** associated images with metadata (title, URL, and description)

 We focused on high-quality, curated articles with minimal missing data.
-Edge cases such as articles with excessive image fragments (e.g., *Victoria Cross*) were identified and handled.
+Edge cases such as articles with excessive image fragments were identified and handled.